rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 The channel can now be used to send and receive messages, as described in subsequent sections.

-Successful and unsuccessful client connection events can be <a href="/networking.html#logging">observed in server node logs</a>.
+Successful and unsuccessful client connection events can be [observed in server node logs](/networking.html#logging).

 ## <a id="disconnecting" class="anchor" href="#disconnecting">Disconnecting from RabbitMQ</a>